Defining and comparing SICR-events for classifying impaired loans under IFRS 9: A concise three-parameter SICR-framework for generating SICR-definitions

-Various SICR-definitions are generated using the $\mathcal{Z}_t(d,s,k)$-process from \autoref{eq:decision_rule_generator} (or `SICR-framework'), simply by systematically varying its parameters $(d,s,k)$.
-For this study, the parameter space includes: 1) the threshold $d\in\{1,2\}$ of $g_0$-measured delinquency beyond which SICR is triggered; 2) the level of stickiness $s\in\{1,2,3\}$ within the delinquency test; and 3) the choice of outcome period $k\in\left\{3,6,9,12\right\}$ when modelling SICR-events.
+Various SICR-definitions are generated using the $\mathcal{Z}_t(d,s,k)$-process from \autoref{eq:decision_rule_generator}, simply by systematically varying its parameters $(d,s,k)$.
+For this study, the parameter space includes: 1) the threshold $d\in\{1,2\}$ of $g_0$-measured delinquency beyond which SICR is triggered; 2) the level of stickiness $s\in\{1,2,3\}$ within the delinquency test; and 3) the choice of outcome period $k\in\left\{3,6,9,12\right\}$ when modelling SICR-outcomes.
 While the parameter spaces of $d$ and $s$ are appreciatively small, the same luxury does not hold for the outcome period $k$, which can indeed assume many values.
 Its enumeration is ultimately guided by experimentation and expert judgement in balancing rigour against practicality.
 That said, more extreme periods of $k>12$ are investigated later in \autoref{sec:outcomePeriods}, though having restricted $d$ and $s$.
 Regardless, the combined parameter space yields 24 different combinations of the triple $(d,s,k)$, as enumerated in \autoref{tab:SICR_Defs}.
-Each combination serves as a particular target definition in building a corresponding SICR-model.
-In this regard, the chosen modelling technique is binary logistic regression, given its ubiquity in credit risk modelling, as reviewed in the appendix.
-The resulting logit-models yield probability scores $h\left(\boldsymbol{x}_{it}\right)\in[0,1]$ for realised inputs $\boldsymbol{x}_{it}$ of a particular account $i$ at time $t$.